 Students who have been admitted to Hawai'i Pacific University, who are currently licensed as an RN in the state of Hawai'i may be enrolled in the RN to BSN Pathway.

-Upon completion of the following general education courses, RNs may enroll in nursing courses:
+Upon completion of the general ed. courses below, RNs may enroll in nursing courses:

-WRI 1100 Writing and Critical Analysis WRI 1200 Argument, Research, and Writing
+WRI 1100 Analyzing and Writing Arguments WRI 1200 Research, Argument and Writing

 REQUIREMENTS